Top Things Do in Bucharest [2025 Update]

 This was unheard of for the common folk in communist Romania back in the day (and even now).

-10. The Arch of Triumph
+10. Feel Like You’re in Paris Visiting the Arch of Triumph

 It definitely is worth ~2 Euros entry fee, especially if you want to take some spectacular photos.

-11. The National Museum of Art
+11. Take in the Art at the National Museum of Art

 Housed in The Royal Palace of Bucharest, the National Museum of Art is the perfect place to visit by art lovers.
 Here, you can enjoy a vast collection of paintings, sculptures, and decorative arts.